VeldEnDuin/VeldEnDuin.github.io/en/amenities/bicycle-shed.md

 You can also put your bike in the bicycle rack at the reception or at the playground.

-Veld & Duin lies at about 1,4 km from the nearest junction of the [Cycle route network][fietsnet.en].
+Veld & Duin lies at 200 m from the nearest junction of the [Cycle route network][fietsnet.en].
 Maps can be borrowed from the reception.